 Gentleman Jack TV series by Sally Wainwright

-Anne Lister (1791 - 1840) of Shibden Hall is the focus of the new BBC drama series 'Gentleman Jaack' written by Sally Wainwright, exploring Anne's life and those who lived in the Hall and Estate.
+Anne Lister (1791 - 1840) of Shibden Hall is the focus of the new BBC drama series 'Gentleman Jaack' written and directed by Sally Wainwright for Lookout Point Productions.
+The series will explore Anne's life and those who lived in the Hall and Estate.
 The series is currently being filmed will be aired on BBC and HBO in 2019.
 Suranne Jones plays the role of Anne Lister and Shibden Hall is being used as a filming location.
 Find out more from the BBC.

 Anne Lister in the media